Sustainability and environmental care

 Caring about things—other people’s happiness, getting all the details right, helping to make anglers’ dreams come true—is at the heart of everything we do.
 We don’t believe it’s possible for anyone to talk about caring for guests if at the same time they’re trashing the environment, ill-treating their staff and ignoring their neighbours.

-The international tourism industry is rife with “greenwashing” when it comes to sustainability.
+Industry world wide is rife with “greenwashing” when it comes to sustainability.
 Owen River Lodge doesn’t do that.
 We’ve been quietly implementing strategies to reduce the lodge’s environmental footprint for well over a decade and we wholeheartedly support the New Zealand Tourism Sustainability Commitment.

 We work hard to maintain our eco-credentials without compromising our luxury offering.
 That’s why we hold a Gold Sustainable Tourism Business award from New Zealand accreditation agency, Qualmark—its highest recognition.
 This award is based on a stringent assessment of economic performance, social responsibility, community engagement, environmental care, and the health, safety and wellbeing of staff.